Six Nigerian clubs battle for two Caf Women's Champions League tickets in Ijebu Ode | Goal.com

-Six Nigerian clubs battle for two Caf Women's Champions League tickets in Ijebu Ode
+Six Nigerian clubs battle for sole Caf Women's Champions League ticket in Ijebu Ode

 Six Nigerian Women's Premier League teams will lock horns at the Super Six tournament which will be held to decide the champion of the 2020/21 season from April 19-25 in Ijebu Ode, Ogun State.